Perceptions Literary Magazine

 Submission Guidelines for Perceptions

-All writing submissions may be entered as hard copy, e-mailed as attachments (word doc, docx, rtf), or included in the body of the e-mail.
+All writing submissions must be e-mailed as attachments (word doc, docx, rtf), or included in the body of the e-mail.
 Fiction and creative non-fiction must be typed and double-spaced in an easily readable font.
 There is a three-story submission limit for both fiction and non-fiction.
 Poems should be submitted in exactly the format the poet wants them to appear on the page.
 Poets may enter up to eight different pieces.

 Only original songs will be accepted for music entries (no covers).
 Music may be submitted on a CD or e-mailed as an mpeg attachment.
 Film entries must also be original and submitted in digital format.